-A government bond isissued by the government.
+A government bond is debt issued by the government.

-Treasury notes (T-Notes) are intermediate-term issued by the U.S. Treasury.
+Treasury notes (T-Notes) are intermediate-term bonds issued by the U.S. Treasury.
 They mature in two, three, five or 10 years.
-T-Notes make semiannual interest payments at fixed rates.
+T-Notes make semiannual interest payments at fixed coupon rates.
 T-Notes issued before 1984 are callable, meaning that the Treasury can repurchase the notes under certain circumstances.
 T-Notes usually have $1,000 face values, although those with two- or three-year maturities have $5,000 face values.

 Treasury bonds ('T-Bonds') are long-term bonds issued by the U.S. Treasury.
 They mature in 10 to 30 years.
 T-Bonds make semiannual interest payments and have $1,000 face values.
 They help fund shortfalls in the federal budget, regulate the nation's money supply, and execute U.S. monetary policy.
 Like any bond issuer, the U.S. Treasury considers the market’s risk and return requirements in order to successfully and efficiently raise capital.
 This is why there are several types of Treasury securities (T-Bill, T-Notes, T-Bonds, STRIPS and TIPS, for example).